dajojo/urbf/README.md

 TODO:
- - [ ] Functions with an unequal probability distribution -> Observe behaviour of mean values
+ - [x] Functions with an unequal probability distribution -> Observe behaviour of mean values
- - [ ] Dropout?
+ - [x] Dropout?
 Study the effect of dropout!
 Maybe we can observe improved performance
- - [ ] We need to enforce movement of mean values based on activity in a certain region to improve performance
+ - [x] We need to enforce movement of mean values based on activity in a certain region to improve performance
+ - [ ] Find Bug which freezes the mean and var... split and merge??
+ - [ ] Decide on Model size!
+ - [ ] Construct experiments (All Learning Methods with: 0.1, 0.01, 0.001, 0.0001)
+   - [x] 1.
+SVR
+   - [x] 2.
+Lin
+   - [x] 3.
+GradBoost
+   - [x] 4.
+MLP
+   - [x] 5.
+Vanilla URBF Equal init (urbf_lr x10)
+   - [x] 6.
+Vanilla URBF Spektral init (urbf_lr x10)
+   - [x] 7.
+URBF Split and Merge
+   - [x] 8.
+URBF Adaptive range
+   - [ ] 9.
+URBF dynamic architecture

 ### Observation